MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/install-azure-cli.md

    SUSE OpenSUSE 13.2    | sudo zypper refresh && sudo zypper --non-interactive install curl gcc python python-xml libffi-devel python-devel openssl-devel
    ```

-If your distribution is not listed above, you will need to install [Python 2.7 or later](https://www.python.org/downloads/), [libffi](https://sourceware.org/libffi/), and [OpenSSL](https://www.openssl.org/source/).
+If your distribution is not listed above, you will need to install [Python 2.7 or later](https://www.python.org/downloads/), [libffi](https://sourceware.org/libffi/), and [OpenSSL 1.0.2](https://www.openssl.org/source/).

 2. Install the CLI with  `curl`.